HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/README.md

 - the SSO pipeline.
 - POST request for a registered user to acquire a session token (from MINIO).
 - Validation and Refresh token pipeline

+## **Openssl**
+Openssl will create the SSL/TLS credentials for each service (Keycloak, MINIO, MLflow).

+These certificates are not trustworthy through the web, so it is required 1) to trust the webpage when asked and 2) to set a workflow to trade the public key with other services and users.

+In *config_services/ip_utils/duckdns_certbot.Dockerfile*, you can set your desired cronjob.
+It will update your DuckDNS, with the new IP, along with the SSL certificates.

+<span style="color:orange">**Notice:**</span> MINIO SSL certificates should be renamed:
+ - fullchain.pem &rarr; public.crt
+ - privkey.pem &rarr; private.key

+The above certificates are used in NGINX reverse proxy, Keycloak, MINIO, MLflow.

+## **NGINX**
+NGINX reverse proxy is used to connect each service with the domain name.
+It will re-direct any http to https and it will also work as a load-balancer.
+The aforementioned SSL/TLS certificates are used to achieve a secure communication.

 ## **MLflow client example**
 You can check how set a client for experiment tracking into **mlflow_client_example.ipynb**.